zhen-huan-hu/language-sas/README.md

 ### Auto indentation

-Auto indentation is supported.
-However, there are some limitations due to how Atom currently implemented its indentation mechanism.
+Just like syntax highlighting, it is completely rewritten.
+However, there are some limitations due to how Atom currently implements its indentation mechanism.
 I was not able to implement the exact indentation behavior as what I did in the Vim SAS indentation script.
 Right now, please make sure to use `run;` or `quit;` to close **data step** and **procedure** section.

 ### Snippets